Find It Fast Panel

 The Guaranteed Placement Program (GPP) is a professional development program designed to supplement a student's formal education.

 Established in 1999, the GPP integrates classroom instruction, experiential education, service leadership, and career focused workshops.
 The program is designed to prepare students looking to enter the workforce or graduate school after graduation and is facilitated through workshops and individual appointments.
-The GPP is structured developmentally for all class levels with each year building on the next; students fulfill basic career development requirements in their freshman and sophomore years.
-Junior year they get a glimpse of financial fitness and professional etiquette.
+The GPP is structured developmentally for all class levels with each year building on the next; students fulfill basic career development requirements in their freshman and sophomore years, such as drafting their resume and creating a LinkedIn profile.
+Junior year they get a glimpse of financial literacy and professional etiquette.

-Our Guarantee states that if any student, who fully participates in our program for all four years of their college experience, does not receive a job offer or is not accepted into graduate/professional school within six months of graduation, the University provides that student a paid internship* in their chosen field.
+Our Guarantee states that if any student, who fully participates in our program for the entire duration of their specific academic program, does not receive a job offer or is not accepted into graduate/professional school within six months of graduation, the University provides that student a paid internship* in their chosen field.

 If you have additional questions, please e-mail Bernadette Rushmer, Director, at brushmer@misericordia.edu.